emgong/double-takes/app/posts/2014-01-25-the-failures-of-intro-to-tdd.md

 Even after the refactor is completed successfully, more work remains!
 To ensure that every unit in your system is paired with a well-designed (I call it "symmetrical") unit test, you now have to design a new unit test that characterizes the behavior of the new child object.
 This is hugely problematic, because characterization tests are a tool for dealing with legacy code, and as such should never be necessary if all the code was test-driven.
 And yet, if we define "characterization test" as "wrapping an untested unit with tests to verify its behavior," that's exactly the situation at hand: writing tests for an already-implemented unit that has no matching unit test.

-This is made extra painful, because the new test is not written in a normal TDD rhythm, but instead runs the same risks as "test-after-development".
-Namely, because the code already exists, your characterization test can exercise every line of the new child unit without any certainty that the test demands all of the unit's behaviors.
+Because the new test is not written in a normal TDD rhythm, the developer runs the same risks as one would when practicing "test-after-development".
+Namely, because the code already exists, your characterization test can exercise each line of the new child unit without any certainty that the test demands all of the unit's behaviors.
 So even though you've done the extra (and laudable) work of covering the new unit, the upper bound on that test's quality is lower than if you'd test-driven that unit from scratch.
 That observation alone suggests the activity is wasteful.

 <figure>
   ![Fig 4.
 Child Characterization Test](/img/tdd-fail/child-characterization-test.svg)